 Beverly Rippel is an artist whose work is influenced by the visual world and all that resonates beneath its surface.
 She studied classical ballet with the Alicia Langford/Boston Ballet School and later studied piano and music theory at the Longy School of Music in Cambridge, MA where she received a Preparatory Certificate.
 She earned a Bachelor of Arts Degree from the University of Maine in Orono, with a major in Fine Arts and a minor in Anthropology, and continued studies at the Rhode Island School of Design.
 She is a mother, daughter, grandmother, aunt and sister , and the themes she explores spring from this collective background, often in series.

 Beverly began teaching creative drawing and painting in 1989 to children and adults ages 7-90.
 She received several Massachusetts Cultural Council Grant Awards for art classes @ the Council on Aging in her home town of North Easton, MA where she taught for 15 years.
-She teaches classes and workshops for painters on the ‘interpretation of color’, and maintains a studio in Stoughton as well as in Boston’s SOWA Arts and Design District at 450 Harrison Ave.
+She taught classes in drawing with writing, and workshops for painters on the ‘interpretation of color’ for 25 years.
+She maintains a studio in Stoughton, MA as well as in Boston’s SOWA Arts and Design District at 450 Harrison Ave.
 Her Boston Studio/ Gallery 401B is open to the public from 5-9 p.m. every “First Friday” of each month, on most Sundays from 11 -3, and by appointment.

 She has acted as juror for a number of exhibitions including “Art Under The Influence of Women”, a national exhibition at Vincent’s Gallery, Mansfield, MA where she was co-curator, and “Survival 2000”, an exhibition at the Milton Art Museum, where she was guest curator.